-She has single-headedly turned the little fishers’ village -she now calls home- into a walking museum and bright little tourist attraction by painting about 40 different murals in and around Lamberts Bay.
+She has single-handedly turned the little fishers’ village -she now calls home- into a walking museum and bright little tourists attraction by painting about 40 different murals in and around Lamberts Bay.

 In Ukraine, she devoted her life to creating a beautiful garden with organic fruits and vegetables.
-It is a common practice in Ukraine to grow one’s own fruits and vegetables people there always prefer a personal touch like hand-made, free-range, home-grown, natural etc.
+It is a common practice in Ukraine to grow one’s own fruits and vegetables as people there always prefer a personal touch like hand-made, free-range, home-grown, and organic.

 It unsettles her how in South Africa, the quality and value placed on good food is more transactional and business based.
-The quality is being compromised as to increase the quantity, hence profits.
+The quality is being compromised as to increase the quantity, and profit.
 She believes that good wholesome food for all contributes to the national health and prosperity of the country.

 Even in the midst of the era of food technology and G.M.O’s she believes that mankind may never perfectly duplicate the nutritional and life bearing qualities food born by nature bears.

 The “canvass” she was given feels somewhat fairy-tale and fits her theme like a glove.
 The home has sprouting grapevines up against the walls with a set of perfectly symmetrical cherubim trees as you enter and a jojo tank feeding what now seems like images of crops.
 The space was indeed the perfect match for her detailed folk art.